 In broad terms, CRM software enables businesses to build relations with customers and increase acquisition, retention, loyalty, and profitability.
 But modern CRM tools do much more.
 They also allow IT companies to improve operational efficiency and substantially reduce the time spent in generating reports for internal purposes and for clients.

-A CRM tool stores and analyzes massive amounts of customer data and provides insights into customer behavior and how a company can influence.
+CRM system stores and analyzes massive amounts of customer data and provides insights into customer behavior and how a company can influence.

 Role of CRM in the IT Industry